Electrostatic induction: Induced charge resides on the surface

 Since the mobile charges (electrons) in the interior of a metal object are free to move in any direction, there can never be a static concentration of charge inside the metal; if there was, it would disperse due to its mutual repulsion.
-Therefore in induction, the mobile charges move through the metal under the influence of the external charge in such a way that they maintain local electrostatic neutrality; in any interior region the negative charge of the electrons balances the positive charge of the nuclei.
+Therefore, in induction, the mobile charges move through the metal under the influence of the external charge in such a way that they maintain local electrostatic neutrality; in any interior region the number of electrons per unit volume has the correct value so the negative charge of the electrons balances the positive charge of the nuclei.
 The electrons move until they reach the surface of the metal and collect there, where they are constrained from moving by the boundary.
 The surface is the only location where a net electric charge can exist.

 This establishes the principle that electrostatic charges on conductive objects reside on the surface of the object.
 External electric fields induce surface charges on metal objects that exactly cancel the field within.